Marcellus (nephew of Augustus): A question of succession

 Augustus fell dangerously ill in 23 BC and did not expect to recover.
-The model of imperial succession suggested that the closest male relative would succeed, despite the fact that Marcellus had held no office and lacked military experience.
+The model of later imperial succession suggested that the closest male relative would succeed, despite the fact that Marcellus had held no office and lacked military experience.
 His marriage to Augustus' daughter seemed to be a strong indicator, but Augustus seems to have planned his succession so that the strongest and most experienced member of his family would succeed.
 He gave his signet ring to his lifelong friend and general Marcus Vipsanius Agrippa, a sign that Agrippa would succeed him if he were to die.
 This probably angered Marcellus, who expected to be his heir, though Augustus may have meant for Agrippa to run the empire until Marcellus became more experienced leading armies.

 The consequences of giving the ring to Agrippa is not entirely clear and it began much political speculation in Rome.
 It was an indication that Rome would remain under Caesarian control even after the death of Augustus.
-Regardless, the emperor was soon restored to health by an Antonius Musa and began grooming Marcellus for the monarchy.
+Regardless, the emperor was soon restored to health by an Antonius Musa and began grooming Marcellus for the principate.
 Agrippa left Rome to supervise the eastern provinces as the political climate in Rome became heated.
 Agrippa's absence from Rome served to protect him from personal attacks and to remove some of the perceived repression from republican-minded senators.
 Suetonius reports that Agrippa left Rome because of Augustus' preference for Marcellus.

 As the political drama developed in Rome, Marcellus had developed a fever.
-Musa treated his illness the same way he had treated Augustus, using cold baths, but it was to no avail.
-The young Marcellus died.
-He was the only close male relative of Augustus, and his death nearly broke the illusion of a restored republic.
+Musa treated his illness the same way he had treated Augustus, using cold baths, but it was to no avail, and Marcellus died.